I always enjoy spending time in Singapore.

 While we also recommend visiting the Singapore Botanic Garden, there’s something truly unique about this installation and its futuristic designs.
 With a selection of gorgeous gardens and incredible biodomes, you can easily escape the rush of downtown alongside 800 species of plants that represent multiple climates from around the world.

 The Gardens by the Bay eloquently mixes nature with art.
 In one area, you’ll find giant desert cacti, followed by a man-made mountain with a beautiful waterfall.
 Later stumble upon giant sleeping babies floating in the air.
 The most memorable part of the experience is the Supertree Grove.
 The grove features several towering “trees” connected by a canopy walkway.

-The most iconic structure in Singapore and instantly recognizable, The Marina Bay Sands, is a must visit.
-The trio of towering buildings are connected at the top by a ship (yes, you heard that right!), which in turn is home to an insane infinity pool overlooking the stunning city skyline.
+There’s no doubt about it: the most iconic structure in Singapore has to be the Marina Bay Sands.
+This trio of towering buildings is connected at the top by a ship (well, at least it looks like a ship), which in turn is home to most incredible infinity pool overlooking the city.

 Walk through Chinatown

 With such strong connections to China, it’s no surprise that visitors will find an air of authenticity about Singapore’s Chinatown.
 The neighborhood comes with a flurry of tiny mom-and-pop shops and delicious home-style restaurants in one is one of the oldest districts in Singapore.